ku-cms/TrackerDAQ/README.md

 There are instructions for using setups with Ph2_ACF, an FC7, CERN, KSU, or optical FMCs, a port card (optional), RD53A or RD53B single chip cards (SCC), an RD53A quad module, and an RD53B 1x2 CROC digital module.

-TODO: Finish updating instructions for Type 5K e-links!
-- Write down standard TAP0 scan ranges: [100, 1000, 100] and [50, 150]
-- Improve instructions for adjusting TAP0 scan settings.
-- Add instructions for changing TAP1 setting.

-DONE:
-- Update installation section, including soft link and xml setup.
-- Document adapter board jumper settings.
-- Include port card and RD53B chip power settings.
-- Move debugging errors to a new section.
-- Add command to ssh to kucms.
-- Add details on alias for ssh command.
-- Add the Macbook terminal fix for LC_CTYPE and LC_ALL variables to the login section.

 # Login

 We are using Ph2_ACF and TrackerDAQ on the kucms linux machine in Malott 4078.